bobdillon/DawnOfAV/README.md

 pin 2 GPIO 13

 J5019
-read the pcb. other than that, the toggle switch should bridge ground of the voltage source to the arduino ground when on.
+read the pcb. other than that, the toggle switch should bridge ground of the voltage source to the arduino ground when on. usb female jack goes here for charging, and then should be mounted externally